mirekdusin/Prometheus-Docker-Exporter/README.md

 For security reasons, it's a good idea to configure your firewall so that only the Prometheus server can access the exporter metrics.
 You can do this by adding a rule to your firewall that only allows incoming traffic on port 9375 from the IP address of your Prometheus server.
 This will prevent others from accessing the exporter metrics.

+## Grafana Dashboard
+I've provided a simple Grafana dashboard that you can use to visualize the exported metrics.
+The dashboard can be found in the [extra/grafana.json](https://github.com/mirekdusin/Prometheus-Docker-Exporter/blob/main/extra/grafana.json) file.

 ## License

 This application is released under the MIT License.